YusufHosny/GiuGame/readme.md

 	- The visualizations are all built around a direct mapping from GameObject to a GameView, which are managed by the top level GameView which draws and updates these GameViews.
 	- A basic frustrum culling functionality is implemented, to increase framerates by only drawing relevant objects.
 	- The game views are abstracted behind an itemview and an animated item view api, to generify as much as possible
+        - A rudimentary 3d view is included, but since the game is designed around 2d functionality, its more of an afterthought, and isn't very detailed.
+Its designed by transforming the 2d tile in world space into 3d space, then projecting them onto screen space via linear transformations.

 # Credits
 Code: Yusuf Hussein